jillianlg/sila-sandbox-be-node/README.md

 1. Clone the repo
 2. Run `npm i`
 3. Set up your `.env.js` file based on `.env.example.js` in the home directory.
 This will require setting up an app using the Sila console (console.silamoney.com)
 4. You can now use `npm test` to run tests, which will hit the Sila sandbox API.
-Note that tests are not designed to be run all at once; you will need to make use of `.only` and `.skip`
+Note that tests are not designed to be run all at once; you will need to make use of `only` and `skip`